cschlay/COMP.CS.400-Project/01_lexer/README.md

 The program used for analysis doesn't know anything about how the code is used.
 It only knows the keywords and token structures and attempts to find them.

-When all text in the source can be matched to a token.
+When all text in the source can be matched to a token, the other phases can process the tokens.
-The tokens in other compilation steps will be further processed such as checking that the tokens appear in proper order e.g. not performing addition of integer and string.
+The tokens in other compilation steps will be further processed them such as checking that the tokens appear in proper order e.g. not performing addition of integer and string or group the code based on parenthesis.

 Running lexical analysis before further processing makes it easier to access each token and not needing to check that they are correct later.
 It also prevents unnecessary compilation steps